Elon Musk reinstates Trump's Twitter account 22 months after it was suspended

 "I hear we're getting a big vote to also go back on Twitter.
 I don't see it because I don't see any reason for it," Trump said, Bloomberg reported.
 "It may make it, it may not make it," he added, apparently referring to Twitter's recent internal upheavals.

-The prospect of restoring Trump's presence to the site follows Musk's purchase last month of Twitter - an acquisition that has fanned widespread concern that the billionaire owner will allow purveyors of lies and misinformation to flourish on the site.
+Musk's purchase of Twitter has fanned widespread concern that the billionaire owner will allow purveyors of lies and misinformation to flourish on the site.
 Musk has frequently expressed his belief that Twitter had become too restrictive of freewheeling speech.

 The billionaire's efforts to reshape the site have been both swift and chaotic.
 Musk has fired many of the company's 7,500 full-time workers and an untold number of contractors who are responsible for content moderation and other crucial responsibilities.
 His demand that remaining employees pledge to "extremely hardcore" work triggered a wave of resignations, including hundreds of software engineers.